Sign up to our Newsletter

 Habeas Corpus

-This means that people have the right to go in front of a court, which will then decide whether the person should be detained or not.
-The writ means there has to be a reasonable belief that a person committed a crime to actually detain them.
+This means that people have the right to go to court, which will then decide whether they should be detained or not.
+The writ means that there has to be a reasonable belief that a person committed a crime to actually detain them.
 In lay terms, it prevents people from being illegally detained.

 Holding